Distributed Agreement in Dynamic Peer-to-Peer Networks: Introduction

+Dynamic networks have been studied extensively over the past three decades.
+Some of the early studies focused on dynamics that arise out of faults, i.e., when edges or nodes fail.
+A number of fault models, varying according to extent and nature (e.g., probabilistic vs.\ worst-case) and the resulting dynamic networks have been analyzed (e.g., see~\cite{AW04,Lyn96}).
+There have been several studies on models that constrain the rate at which changes occur, or assume that the network eventually stabilizes (e.g., see~\cite{afek+ag:dynamic,dolev:stabilize,gafni+b:link-reversal}).
+Some of the early work on general dynamic networks include~\cite{afek+gr:slide,awerbuch+pps:dynamic} which introduce general building blocks for communication protocols on dynamic networks.
+Another notable work is the local balancing approach of~\cite{awerbuch+l:flow} for solving routing and multicommodity flow problems on dynamic networks.
+Most of these papers develop algorithms that will work under the assumption that the network will eventually stabilize and stop changing.

+Modeling general dynamic networks has gained renewed attention with the recent advent of heterogeneous networks composed out of ad hoc, and mobile devices.
+To address highly unpredictable network dynamics, stronger adversarial models have been studied by~\cite{avin+kl:dynamic,disc12,OW05,KOM11} and others; see the recent survey of \cite{santoro} and the references therein.
+The works of \cite{KOM11, avin+kl:dynamic, disc12} study a model in which the communication graph can change completely from one round to another, with the only constraint being that the network is {\em connected at each round} (\cite{KOM11} and \cite{disc12} also consider a stronger model where the constraint is that the network should be an expander or should have some specific expansion in each round).
+The model has also been applied to agreement problems in dynamic networks; various versions of coordinated consensus (where all nodes must agree) have been considered in \cite{KOM11}.
+The recent work of \cite{clementi-podc12}, studies the flooding time of {\em Markovian} evolving dynamic graphs, a special class of evolving graphs.

-In the context of agreement problems in dynamic networks, various versions of coordinated consensus (where all nodes must agreee) have been considered by Kuhn et al in \cite{KOM11}.
-The model of \cite{KOM11} assumes that the nodes are fixed whereas the topology of the network can change arbitrarily as long as connectivity is maintained.
-The set of nodes in the network, however, is assumed to be fixed.
-In this sense, the framework we introduce in Section~\ref{sec:model} is more general than the model of \cite{KOM11}, as it is applicable to dynamic settings with node churn.\footnote{According to \cite{KMO:11}, modeling churn is one of the important open problems in the context of dynamic networks.}
+We note that the model of~\cite{kuhn+lo:dynamic} allows only edge changes from round to round while the nodes remain fixed.
+In this work, we introduce a dynamic network model where both nodes and edges can change by a large amount (up to a linear fraction of the network size).
+Therefore, the framework we introduce in Section~\ref{sec:model} is more general than the model of \cite{kuhn+lo:dynamic}, as it is additionally applicable to dynamic settings with node churn.
+The same is true for the notions of dynamic distance and influence set that we introduce in Section~\ref{sec:dynamic}, since in our model the dynamic distance is not necessarily finite.
+In fact, according to \cite{kuhn-survey}, coping with churn is one of the important open problems in the context of dynamic networks.
+Our paper takes a step in this direction.

+An important aspect of our algorithms is that they will work and terminate correctly even when the network keeps continually changing.
+We note that there has been considerable prior work in dynamic P2P networks (see \cite{PRU01} and the references therein) but these do not assume that the network keeps continually changing over time.